ID Spokane WA Zone Forecast

 Wallace, Mullan, Lookout Pass, and Fernwood

-to mid 80s.
-Southwest wind 5 to 15 mph with gusts up to 25 mph in
+mid 80s.
+Southwest wind 5 to 15 mph with gusts up to 30 mph in

 the afternoon.
 Chance of precipitation 20 percent.